decius999/CleanCodeJN-Generic-Apis/CleanCodeJN.GenericApis.ServiceBusConsumer/README.md

 ### How to use

 - Implement IServiceBusConsumerConfigurationService
-- Add RegisterServiceBusConsumer<YourServiceBusConsumerConfigurationService>() to your Program.cs
+- Add AddCleanCodeJNServiceBusConsumer<TServiceBusConsumerConfigurationService, TDataContext> to your Program.cs
 - Add Service Bus Configuration to your appsettings.json and your Configuration classes
 - Consume Events by just posting events to the Service Bus